aosobu/kwiklogistics/README.md

     https://bitbucket.airtel.africa/bitbucket/users/13401547/repos/kwik-logistics/browse

 import into any IDE of your choice.
-CHeck the prerequisites section for information on java and maven versions
+Check the prerequisites section for information on java and maven versions

 ## Assumptions